hop-protocol/docs/hop-node/running/securing-server.md

 ---

 {% hint style="info" %}
-Please note that this guide is written for Ubuntu 24.04 and applies to the currently maintained Ubuntu releases.
+Please note that this guide is written for Ubuntu 24.04.
+It also applies to all of the currently maintained Ubuntu releases.
 {% endhint %}

 # Securing your Server

 These are a number of things you can do to secure an Ubuntu server.

+{% hint style="info" %}
 **These are examples and it's recommended that do your own research to know what's best for your own server.**
+{% endhint %}

 ### Update your system